coderade/games-shelf-api-go/README.md

-# games-shelf-api-go
+# Games Shelf API (Go)

-Games Shelf REST API developed in GO.
+Games Shelf REST API developed in Go.

-This application is created using Golang, and you have the possibilities to:
+This application allows you to:

-- Login using JWT tokens (the user and password need to be managed on the backend project)
+- Login using JWT tokens (user and password management is handled on the backend)
-- CRUD of the games, platforms and genres
+- Perform CRUD operations on games, platforms, and genres
-- Connect with a PostgreSQL Database
+- Connect to a PostgreSQL database
-- Use GraphQL to search games
+- Use GraphQL to search for games
-- Work with data received from RAWG api, the biggest video game database
+- Integrate with the RAWG API, the largest video game database, to retrieve game images and ratings
-  - Data as the games images and rating will be got from this API.

-Some technologies used are:
+## Technologies Used

 - Go 1.18.1
 - PostgreSQL